-The City provides health insurance benefits for almost 2,500 active employees and their dependents, and more than 2,800 retirees and their spouses, for a total insured population of more than 8,600 members.
+The City provides health insurance benefits for almost 2,500 active employees and their dependents, and more than 2,800 retirees and their spouses, for a total insured population of more than 8,600 people.

 Because the City's insured population is a substantial size, the City has been able to provide excellent health benefits at a reasonable cost by being self-insured.
 The Fuller Administration is committed to providing excellent health care plans to our employees.
-The cost of the City's self-insured program is comprised of costs in two main areas: (1) the actual cost of claims, and (2) administrative fees charged by the health insurance carriers.
+The City's self-insured program is comprised of costs in two main areas: (1) the actual cost of claims, and (2) administrative fees charged by the health insurance carriers.
 Rather than paying "premium" rates, the City works with its insurance carriers to develop "working" rates.
 These working rates are projections of costs.
 If actual costs are less than projected, the City "saves" money.
 Conversely, if the actual costs are more than projected, the City must pay the difference.
 In order to do this, the City maintains a Health Insurance Trust Fund to manage any variances between the projections and actuals.
-The forecast assumption is that the City's working rates will increase 5% annually.
+An important forecast assumption is that the City's working rates for healthcare will increase 5% annually.

-The FY2019 General Fund City share of the health insurance working rates for our municipal employees is \$10.5 million, 15% of the proposed salaries, wages and compensation.
+The FY2020 General Fund City share of the health insurance working rates for NPS and municipal employees is \$23.4 million and \$10.9 million respectively, approximately 14% of the proposed salaries, wages and compensation for each.